jim60105/docker-whisperX/README.md

 ## LICENSE

 The main program, WhisperX, is distributed under [the BSD-4 license](https://github.com/m-bain/whisperX/blob/main/LICENSE).\
-Please refer to the git submodules for their respective source code licenses.
+Please consult their repository for access to the source code and licenses.

-The Dockerfile from this repository is licensed under [MIT](/LICENSE).
+The Dockerfile and CI workflow files in this repository are licensed under [the MIT license](/LICENSE).